Meet my Mom – You helped save her life!

 I must also thank everyone who has so generously supported Beebe Healthcare and helped it grow to become what it is today.
 One hundred years ago two doctors, James and Richard Beebe, shared one vision for a hospital that started with only three beds.
 Beebe’s growth was stimulated by a gift – a very generous gift, from Helen and Benjamin Shaw to expand the hospital to meet the needs of the community.
 Caring and committed families have continued to fund a century of growth and innovation at Beebe.
 As Beebe begins its second century of service, new visionaries will fund the future of Beebe and ensure award winning care for our ever-growing community.

 As a community-owned, not-for-profit healthcare system, Beebe continues to depend on the generous support of individuals, corporations, businesses, and private foundations.
 All gifts, large or small, to Beebe Healthcare, are tax deductible and are channeled through Beebe Medical Foundation.
 Please consider making a gift today and share your amazing stories with our community.
-To make your proud personal donation or to learn more about Celebrate Excellent Care, go online to www.beebemedicalfoundation.org or contact the Beebe Medical Foundation at (302) 644-2900 or write to email@example.com.
+To make your proud personal donation, contact the Beebe Medical Foundation at (302) 644-2900 or write to [email protected].